scottcase3374/primetoolkit/README.md

 		- Infinispan ; potential security issues depending on use.
 		- Eclipse Collections ; clean
 		- Picocli ; clean

-## Goals
-- Experimentation with various graph libraries for data visualization
-- Experiment with Picocli command line interface library
-- Experiment with Eclipse collections
-- Experiment with Java features in versions > Java 11
-- Research properties of prime numbers
-- Research data structures for use as primes numbers become very large
-	- Track bases of primes (sums of primes that add to current prime)
-	- Track and use shared lists or other structures of subsets of bases

-## Reasons
-Given a reasonably powerful desktop computer with 64Gb of memory; Some of the above goals can be done with several million primes and the related data *in memory*.
-A question is - can a dynamic mix of data representations allow processing significantly more data in memory efficiently?
-In the process of determining that, some interesting properties of primes may also be found.
-Minimum goal would be 15 million primes + associated data with a stretch goal of probably 50-70 million.

-Current processing on my i7 with 64Gb RAM reaches about 3-5 million (cmd line args of:  init --max-count=3000000 --log=NODESTRUCT) before system speed / stability / etc start to suffer.
-Graph visualizations slow once you get into the low thousands.
-Exporting and using other external tools (GML format) performed better for visualizations.

 ## Build requirements
 The codebase uses Java 18.